harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 ```
 helm install prometheus prometheus-community/prometheus
 ```
- Now, it will create prometheus pod and service but it is available as Cluster IP, to access the Prometheus, we need to change it service to NodePort.
+ Now, it will create a prometheus pod and service but it is available as Cluster IP, to access the Prometheus, we need to change it service to NodePort.
 ```
 kubectl expose service prometheus-server --type=NodePort --target-port=9090 --name=prometheus-server-ext
 ```

-- Check it port using command
+- Check it port using the command
 ```
 kubectl get svc
 ```